amissine/shed/README.md

 If the asker, who already sent the gratitude to the offerer, does not get the offered help from the offerer, the asker opens the dispute case with the agent.
 If the offerer is unable to prove to the agent that help has actually been provided, the agent confiscates the gratitude from the offerer and sends it back to the asker.

 Requestors make requests, offerers make offers; hence they are makers.
 Accepted bidders take requests, fulfilled askers take offers; hence they are takers.
 The Stellar Help Exchange user can be a maker and/or a taker.
 Or she can be idle.

+## On Using the TESTNET website

+This site uses Google Maps.
+Its [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) is associated with our Google billing account.
+On Stellar TESTNET, we reduce the development costs by restricting access to the site to known IP addresses only.

 ## Frequently Asked Questions